leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 #check Syntax -- Syntax. autocomplete
 ```

-The intersting functions for creating `Syntax` are the `Syntax.mk` ones, they allow us to create
+The interesting functions for creating `Syntax` are the `Syntax.mk` ones, they allow us to create
 both very basic `Syntax` objects like `ident`s but also more complex ones like `Syntax.mkApp`
 which we can use to create the `Syntax` object that would amount to applying the function
 from the first argument to the argument list (all given as `Syntax`) in the second one.